Contacting your funding body

 - If you have forgotten your login ID or password, you can request a reminder online.
 Your login details will be sent to you immediately by email.

-- Check the progress of your maintenance loan payments from Student Finance England (SFE) on My Student Record (MSR) on shuspace.
+- Check the progress of your maintenance loan payments from Student Finance England (SFE) on My Student Record (MSR).

 Tips for receiving your student funding on time